 OR GET OVER IT AND LABOUR DIDN’T WIN SHAL WE HAVE ANOTHER GENERAL ELECTION I DIDN’T WIN THE LOTTERY SHALL I DEMAND A REDRAW [sic.]

-At what point have I ever even implied that I demand another election or referendum?
-Time to retire that pathetic straw man argument.
+Time to retire this pathetic straw man argument.
 For the umpteenth time, this time in really short sentences:

 - Brexit is happening.